 Never Give Up began as a “one time only” program nine years ago.

-Once again this spring, the Saskatchewan Sports Hall of Fame is bringing our Never Give Up educational program to students and schools in the province.
+Each subsequent spring, the Saskatchewan Sports Hall of Fame brought our Never Give Up educational program to students and schools in the province at no cost to the schools.

 When Never Give Up debuted in 2011, the program targeted students in Grades 3-5 in support of the Saskatchewan Social Studies curriculum based on the objectives of community, our province, and heroes.